Damian-radzio/tsh-products-ui/README.md

 ## How to Run the Application Locally

-1. Make sure you have Node.js version 20 installed.
+1. Make sure you have Node.js v20 installed.
 If not, you can download it from [here](https://nodejs.org/en/download/) or use the following command:
     ```bash
     nvm install 20
     ```
 2. Then use this version (node version is declared in the .nvmrc file):
     ```bash
-    nvm use
+    nvm use 20
     ```

 3. Clone the repository: